You see sharing buttons on almost every site. But do readers use social share buttons today, or have they become blind to them?

 If you are reading this article on a mobile phone, you won’t see any buttons on my site.

 But if you are using a desktop, look on the left-hand side of your screen.

 If you see my sharing buttons, you’ll know that I haven’t been brave enough yet to remove them.

-If you have these buttons on your site, you might want to reconsider the benefit of them against the drawbacks.
+If you have these buttons on your site, you might want to reconsider the benefits against the drawbacks.